santedev/blanke/README.md

 _s
 ===

-used _s as based of this theme
+used _s as base of this theme

 * A modern workflow with a pre-made command-line interface to turn your project into a more pleasant experience.
 * A just right amount of lean, well-commented, modern, HTML5 templates.